nginxinc/nginx-ingress-workshops/Rancher/Documentation/readme.md

 ![Nginx Ingress Workshop](/media/nicworkshop-banner.png)

 # Starter K8s Dev Environment
-The purpose of this exercise is to offer a simple and easily accessable way to set up basic dev tools and a local Kubernetes cluster to allow a beginner a low risk way to work with and learn Kubernetes concepts using the opensource Ingress controller from NGINX Inc. All from the comfort of your own laptop.
+The purpose of this exercise is to offer a simple and easily accessible way to set up basic dev tools and a local Kubernetes cluster to allow a beginner a low risk way to work with and learn Kubernetes concepts using the open source Ingress controller from NGINX Inc. All from the comfort of your own laptop.

-This setup will act as a foundation for future explorations into NGINX solutions, GitOps, and the Kubernetes eccocsystem.
+This setup will act as a foundation for future explorations into NGINX solutions, GitOps, and the Kubernetes ecosystem.

 ## Setting up Basic Tools